Muukid/muTrueType/README.md

 * `MUTT_UNKNOWN_RASTER_METHOD` - the given raster method value was unrecognized.

+* `MUTT_INVALID_RGLYPH_COMPOSITE_CONTOUR_COUNT` - the process of converting a composite glyph to an rglyph failed because the given composite glyph had more contours than the maximum contour count indicated in the maxp table.

+* `MUTT_INVALID_RGLYPH_COMPOSITE_POINT_COUNT` - the process of converting a composite glyph to an rglyph failed because the given composite glyph had more points than the maximum point count indicated in the maxp table.

+* `MUTT_INVALID_RGLYPH_COMPOSITE_DEPTH` - the process of converting a composite glyph to an rglyph failed because the given composite glyph had a larger component depth than the maximum component depth indicated in the maxp table.

+* `MUTT_INVALID_RGLYPH_COMPOSITE_COMPONENT_COUNT` - the process of converting a composite glyph to an rglyph failed because the given composite glyph (or a composite component within it) had more components than the maximum component count indicated in the maxp table.

+* `MUTT_INVALID_RGLYPH_COMPOSITE_COMPONENT_ARGUMENT1` - the process of converting a composite glyph to an rglyph failed because a simple glyph had an argument1 value giving a point number that was out of range for the parent glyph.

+* `MUTT_INVALID_RGLYPH_COMPOSITE_COMPONENT_ARGUMENT2` - the process of converting a composite glyph to an rglyph failed because a simple glyph had an argument2 value giving a point number that was out of range for the child glyph.

 ## Check if result is fatal

 The function `mutt_result_is_fatal` returns whether or not a given `muttResult` value is fatal, defined below: